 Landlord and Tenant

-Robert acts for both landlords and tenants in a wide range of disputes arising out of residential tenancies.
+Robert also acts for both landlords and tenants in a wide range of disputes arising out of residential tenancies.

 He has a particular expertise in and understanding of possession claims and those claims where an injunction is sought for anti-social behaviour.
-He regularly represents social landlords seeking such injunctions both with and without notice.
-He often advises on and drafts the detail to be included with such applications.

 Robert has been involved in numerous committal proceedings for breach of anti-social behaviour injunctions.
 Such cases have included the complex issue of capacity and consideration of the custody threshold.